soutzis/EXT2-Filesystem-Reader/README.md

 ***EXT2 Filesystem Reader*** is a program written in pure Java, that can read the contents of an **ext2** filesystem image.
 It imitates some of the core utilities of GNU.

-The most recent version implements the following GNU commands/utilities, but currently there is no support for *options* (flags):
+The most recent version implements the following GNU commands/utilities, but currently there is no support for *options* (flags) or pipes:

 1. **cd**
 2. **ls**